phwt/ejudge-extended/README.md

 # ejudge-to-texteditor
-Google Chrome Extension for opening &lt;e>Judge's problem in text editors.
+Integrating <e>Judge with Visual Studio Code for ease in coding and submitting.